Randolph College Home Page Give Today! Support Randolph College

 HIST 1101 - Europe To 1750

 This course will introduce the main social, political, economic, and cultural forces that shaped and reshaped European societies and Europe's relationship to the world in this period.
 Topics for discussion and study include the institutions of medieval Europe, the Renaissance, the Reformation, the emergence of modern commercial capitalism, the English Revolutions, and the Enlightenment.
-Hours credit: 4.
+Credit hours: 4.
+(HE)

 HIST 1102 - Modern Europe 1750-1900

 Between 1750 and 1900 most of the characteristics associated with the "modern world" became established facts of life in much of Europe.
 This course will introduce the main social, political, economic, and cultural forces that transformed European societies and led to an era of European domination of much of the globe.
 Topics include the Industrial Revolution, the French Revolution, nationalism and the unification of Italy and Germany, imperialism, the emergence of modern feminism, and socialism.
-Hours credit: 4.
+Credit hours: 4.
+(HE)

 HIST 1104 - Modern Europe, 1900 To Present

 This course explores European political, social, cultural and economic history from the turn of the twentieth century to today.
 Students will examine topics such as the Great War and its aftermath, the rise of Communism and Nazism, the Second World War, the Holocaust, the Cold War, the collapse of the Soviet Bloc, the impact of history and memory on European society, and the problems and possibilities facing Europe today.
-Hours credit: 4.
+Credit hours: 4.
+(HE)

 HIST 1111 - Introduction To Public History

 What is public history, and why does it matter?
 Who authors the narratives found on historical markers, memorials, and in museum exhibits?
 How do these public media shape our collective consciousness?
-This course draws from the historical, theoretical, and practical applications of the field through readings, discussions, lectures, field trips, and experiential learning.
-Students will learn the art of historical storytelling, while gaining hands-on experience by curating a small exhibit.
-Hours credit: 4.
+This course draws from the historical, theoretical, and practical applications of the field through readings, discussions, lectures, and field trips.
+Credit hours: 4.
+(HE)

 HIST 1115 - The Holocaust

 This course will examine Nazi Germany's systematic murder of Europe's Jews and other minorities during the Second World War.
 Topics to be covered include the history of racism and anti-Semitism, Nazi racial policies, the mindset of perpetrators and bystanders, the variety of experiences of the victims, and memory after Auschwitz.
-Hours credit: 4.
+Credit hours: 4.
+(HE)

 HIST 1123 - East Asia To 1600

-A survey of the civilizations of China, Japan, and Korea from roughly 2000 BC to 1600 AD.
-Hours credit: 4.
+A survey of the civilizations of China, Japan, and Korea from roughly 2000 BCE to 1600 CE.
+Credit hours: 4.
+(CI, HE)

 HIST 1124 - East Asia 1600 To Present